-As insurance companies expand their businesses online, consumers need to be aware of ways they can protect themselves when buying insurance on the Internet.
-Shopping for insurance does not change simply because you are on the Internet.
-Here are some tips to help you protect yourself when buying insurance on the Internet.
+Consumers need to be aware of ways they can protect themselves when buying insurance on the Internet.
+Shopping for insurance does not change simply because you are purchasing online.

-- Find the name of the insurance company or companies involved in the plan.
+- Confirm the company and agent are licensed.
+Find the name of the insurance company or companies involved in the plan.
 In order to sell insurance in Wisconsin, companies and agents must be licensed.
 To confirm the credibility of a company or agent, check with the Office of the Commissioner of Insurance (OCI) to see if the company or agent is licensed.
-OCI can be reached at 1-800-236-8517 or oci.wi.gov.
+The OCI Web site (oci.wi.gov) has both a company and agent lookup feature that will allow you to see their license status and any administrative actions.
+OCI can be reached at 1-800-236-8517.

 - Be careful when giving out personal information.
 A licensed insurance company should give you information about their plan up front without requiring any personal information like credit card numbers.

 - Be suspicious of plans that seem very inexpensive and too good to be true; they usually are.